Home-Country Documents for Getting Married in Korea: A Country-by-Country Guide

 Processing time and cost

-ЗАГС processing time inside Russia varies by region: typically 1 to 4 weeks.
-Apostille processing: 1 to 4 weeks.
-International mail or courier to Korea: 1 to 2 weeks.
-Total: allow 6 to 10 weeks minimum from initiating the ЗАГС request to having an apostilled document in hand in Korea.
+ЗАГС processing and apostille each take several weeks, and the ranges vary by region.
+Add international mail or courier time to Korea on top.
+Allow roughly 6 to 10 weeks from initiating the ЗАГС request to having an apostilled document in hand in Korea, and confirm current timelines with the Russian Consular Service.
 If you need to travel to Russia in person, coordinate accordingly.

 Gotchas

-The key unresolved question: whether the Russian Embassy in Seoul can issue or certify a single-status declaration directly in Seoul (without the ЗАГС certificate from Russia) was not confirmed from a primary source at the time of this guide's writing.
+The Russian Embassy in Seoul does maintain a consular certificate of absence of marital relations as a service, but whether they will issue or certify one for use at a Korean district office, in place of a ЗАГС certificate from Russia, was not confirmed from a primary source at the time of this guide's writing.
 Contact the embassy directly at the numbers above before assuming you need to go back to Russia.
-Ask specifically: "Can I obtain a certificate of unmarried status (справка о семейном положении) here at the embassy in Seoul, or must it come from my ЗАГС in Russia?"
+Ask specifically: "Can I get a certificate of unmarried status (справка о семейном положении) here at the embassy in Seoul, or must it come from my ЗАГС in Russia?"
 Their answer determines your timeline.

 China (PRC)